ruediste/i18n/README.md

 See javadoc for more information.

+## Additional Resource Keys
+It is possible to define resource keys without a corresponding java element (type, property, ...).
+Simply create a subclass of `AdditionalResourceKeyProvider` and implement it.
+The maven mojo (see below) will pick it up.
+During application startup, use the `AdditionalResourceKeyCollector` to collect the additional keys and have your `TranslatedStringResolver` take them into account.
+When using the `ResouceBundleTranslatedStringResolver`, you can simply pass the additional keys to it.

 ## Workflow
 A maven plugin is used to generate a properties file containing the default translation of all labels and message interfaces in all allowed variants.
 Add the following to the `build/plugins` of your `pom.xml`